 In addition, the thermal system management of an oil-free compressor under load and with defined cooling water temperature can be analysed.
 Some special applications require full system functionality with a cooling water temperature of +70°C or above.

 Figure 2 shows a schematic diagram of Celeroton’s closed-loop test bench, and Figure 3 a photograph of the test bench.
 The test bench is modularly constructed in order to enable customer specific modifications based on the knowhow available at Celeroton.
 Therefore compressors for different gases and gas mixtures, i.e. helium, nitrogen, methane, etc. can be measured.

 Figure 2: Schematic diagram of Celeroton's closed-loop test bench

 Figure 3: Celeroton closed-loop test bench

-As an example of a gas bearing turbo compressor without air, a compressor for a heat pump is presented that has a thermal performance between 9 and 22kW.
+As an example of a gas bearing turbo compressor without air, a compressor for a heat pump is presented that has a thermal performance between 9 and 22 kW.
 This compressor has been developed in close collaboration with the Swiss company BS2.
 The operating medium of the heat pump circuit is butane.
-The project goal was to integrate the conceptual efficiency advantages of a turbo compressor into a heat pump and thereby to further increase its COP.
+The project goal was to integrate the conceptual efficiency advantages of an oil-free turbo compressor into a heat pump and thereby to further increase its COP.
 Figure 4 shows the realised and tested prototype turbo compressor.
 It generates a pressure ratio of >2.5 and is designed for a rated electrical power of 2 kW at 200,000 rpm.
 The cooling is carried out by the primed, gaseous butane.
 Further technical details on the compressor and a datasheet can be requested from BS2.

 Figure 4: Gas bearing turbo compressor for butane